 - Cook a healthy dinner for yourself, dress up, decorate your dining room with candles, and enjoy your own company

-- Read your favorite book at the park, near the pool, or on the rooftop somewhere
+- Read your favorite book at the park, near the pool, near the river, at the beach, or on the rooftop somewhere

 - Take a trip to the beach and rent a bike, or treat yourself for a helicopter ride